OSolerHugo/Computational-physics/README.md

 # Computational-physics
-Some solutions of the book Computational physics, Nicholas Giordano
+Some solutions write in python of the book Computational physics, Nicholas Giordano